PyConPL/Book/2017/workshops/pytest_parametric_tests/text.md

 In this workshop you will learn about **pytest** [1] and why it is better than unittest or nose.
 You will see and try out examples on easy and later on more complex scenarios.
-You will learn how to write parametric tests and you will paramterize some test for a common problem such as fizzbuzz.
+You will learn how to write parametric tests and you will parametrize some test for a common problem such as fizzbuzz.
 Later we'll dive in into fixtures and how they are different than setup and teardown.
 Fixtures can be parametric as well, so we'll code some examples for that as well.
 At the end, you'll learn about cross products of parameters and fixtures.